Zydak/Vulkan-Path-Tracer/README.md

 </p>

 ### Lookup Energy Calculator
 The CPU code for generating LUTs (Lookup Tables) is in the `LookupTableCalculator.cpp`.
 The class itself is pretty simple, you give it a shader alongside the LUT size, it executes that shader repeatedly until all samples have been accumulated, and then it returns the lookup table as a vector of floats.
-Computing these LUTs can take some time depending on the precision you want, so I decided to cache them on disk `Assets/LookupTables` as binary files and later load them as textures for the path tracer to use.
+Computing these LUTs can take some time depending on the precision you want, so I decided to cache them on disk in `Assets/LookupTables` as binary files and later load them as textures for the path tracer to use.
 The computation of the samples is done fully on the GPU, it could be just as easily implemented on the CPU, but of course it would be much much slower.
+And considering that I compute trillions of samples for each LUT, the performance is a pretty big consideration here, even on the GPU they take several minutes to compute.

 #### Reflection LUT
 The first LUT is the reflection LUT, it's used to compensate metallic and dielectric lobes, since they are reflection only.
 Code for computing the energy loss is in `LookupReflect.slang`.
 I decided to use 64x64x32 LUT for the reflection.
-After taking 10 million samples per pixel (1310720000000 in total) I ended up with this:
+After taking 10 million samples per pixel (1'310'720'000'000 in total) I ended up with this:

 <p align="center">
   <img src="./Gallery/ReflectionLookup.png" width="50%" />
 </p>

 X axis represents viewing angle ($\mathbf{V} \cdot \mathbf{N}$) and Y axis represents surface roughness.
-As you can see, most energy is lost at grazing angles with high roughness (Lower right corner, both X and Y are high, since (0, 0) is left top corner).
+As you can see, most energy is lost at high angles with high roughness (Lower right corner, both X and Y are high, since (0, 0) is left top corner).

 But the reflection LUT is 3 dimensional, and the third parameter is anisotropy, but this one is tricky, that's because the energy loss is dependent on the viewing direction, not just angle this time.
 So to properly compute energy loss for anisotropy, I'd actually need to add even more dimensions to the table.
 But I decided not to do that, the LUT still gets most of the energy from anisotropy back, and the anisotropy itself is used so rarely that I decided it's not really worth the hassle, since bigger LUT means more memory used and that directly translates to the performance.

 #### Glass LUT
 Glass LUT is computed in a similar fashion with a couple of small differences.
 First, instead of computing the energy lost during reflection, the energy loss during both reflection and refraction is computed.
 Second, the LUT has to also be parameterized by IOR, so the third dimension of the LUT is IOR instead of anisotropy this time.
 And lastly, 2 different LUTs have to be computed for glass, the differentiation between ray hitting the surface from inside the mesh and ray hitting the surface from outside the mesh has to be made.
 That's because IOR changes based on that fact.
 I decided to use 128x128x32 LUT this time because the glass needs a lot more precision than simple reflection.
 Also x coordinate is now parameterized with $(\mathbf{V} \cdot \mathbf{N})^2$ because more precision is needed on grazing angles.
 The code can be found in `LookupRefract.slang`.
-After accumulating 10 million samples per pixel (5242880000000) in total I get this:
+After accumulating 10 million samples per pixel (5'242'880'000'000 in total) I get this:

 <p align="center">
   <img src="./Gallery/RefractionLookupInside.png" width="45%" />